 Note Similar to other core engine internal components, such as gl, or vertex_buffer, loop should not be accessed by the client.
 For this reason, loop module is imported but not exported by index.js.
 Imported such that game loop cleanup can be invoked, not exported, such that the client can be shielded from irrelevant complexity within the engine.

-Notice that none of the components have defined their corresponding cleanup functions.
+>>HERENotice that none of the components have defined their corresponding cleanup functions.
 You will now remedy this.
 In each of the following cases, make sure to remember to export the newly defined cleanup() function when appropriate.

 Edit loop.js to define, and export a cleanUp(), function to stop the game loop and unload the currently active scene.